-The Playcraft Extera is my top pick and the gold standard for outdoor play.
-It costs more upfront, but it actually survives the elements without turning into a warped, faded mess after one season.
-You’re getting aluminum frames that don’t rust, composite playfield that shrugs off moisture, and cloth rated for full UV exposure.
-The K-66 cushions keep the response crisp.
-It plays like a real pool table, not a compromise.
+The Playcraft Extera is my top pick, the one I measure other outdoor tables against.
+It costs more upfront, and it survives seasons that leave cheaper tables warped and faded.
+You get aluminum frames that don’t rust and a composite playfield that shrugs off moisture, under cloth rated for full UV exposure.
+The K-66 cushions keep the response crisp, so it still plays like a real pool table out on a patio.

 What outdoor pool tables need to survive